NPA Generates N172.3bn In 6 Months, Remits N78.5bn To Federation Account

 “The Authority achieved total cargo throughput of 38,672,392 metric tonnes and 849,175 TEUs (twenty-foot equivalent units) of container traffic.
 Vehicle traffic handled, during the period under review, was 132,543 units.

 “Also, the average turn-around-time (TAT) of vessels, indicating port efficiency, stood at 5.16days.
-This is an improvement and we are strategising to perform better in the second half of the year,” he said.
+This is an improvement and we are strategising to perform better in the second half of the year.”

-The NPA MD said that it was important to note that the Port remains the gateway of the national economy, and thus represents the barometer by which the pulse of the economy is measured.
+The NPA MD said that it was important to note that the Port remains the gateway of the national economy, and thus represents the barometer by which we measure the pulse of the economy.

-“The Authority remains committed to providing improved services to increase efficiency at the ports that impact on higher revenue generation and economic growth of the nation,” Koko added.
+“The Authority remains committed to providing improved services to increase efficiency at the ports that impact on higher revenue generation and economic growth of the nation.”